Behavioural code of ethics

 If you have any concerns or feel that any participant of an event has breached this code, or have suggestions for how we can make our events more inclusive and productive, please contact any of the AOC volunteers, BirdLife Australia staff or Birds NZ staff.

-Discrimination and Harassment Contact Officers (DHCOs) are trained conference committee members.
+Our discrimination and Harassment Contact Officers (DHCOs) are trained conference committee members.
 Please report any incident as soon as you feel able, to allow us to act upon your concerns.
 Any reports will be handled in confidence.